5 physical signs you're way too stressed out and need to take a breather

 Stress weakens your immune system, which means you’re far more vulnerable to any cold, flu, or virus that makes its way around your workplace or social circle.
 When you’re really stressed out, it’s also way harder to kick the illness you’re fighting, so if you’re coughing and feverish for weeks rather than days, it’s another sign that you’ve got too much stress in your life.

 Even if you are getting eight to ten hours of sleep per night, you may feel chronically lethargic or just plain exhausted.
 Although a healthy level of stress can get us moving and motivated, being too stressed out has the opposite effect.
 Worry and stress are cited as two common reasons people feel physically drained, and in cases of extreme stress, you may feel as though there’s no end in sight to feeling consistently overcommitted and overburdened.
 That itself can cause despair, which in turn will make you even more exhausted.

 If you find yourself saying, “I need a massage” on a daily basis, stress could be the culprit for that chronic muscle pain and tension.
 Muscle aches are one of the most common symptoms of stress and they can quickly veer from inconvenient and annoying to unbearably painful.

 Stress affects your adrenaline and hormone levels, which has a direct effect on your muscles and nerves.
 There are also other factors at play.
-For example, sometimes when we’re super stressed we slouch more, stop exercising, or sleep poorly.
-This creates the perfect storm for completely miserable aches and pains.
+For example, sometimes when we’re super stressed, we slouch more, stop exercising, or sleep poorly.
+This creates the perfect storm for aches and pains.

 5You frequently deal with headaches